 In August 2001, Lockheed Martin was selected to provide the Sniper XR as the new advanced targeting pod for USAF F-16 and F-15E aircraft.

 Sniper XR (extended range) incorporates a high-resolution mid-wave FLIR, dual-mode laser, CCD TV, laser spot tracker and laser marker combined with advanced image processing algorithms.
 Deliveries began in March 2003.

-F-16 fighters for Oman are equipped with BAE Systems advanced airborne reconnaissance system.
-Those for Poland and Morocco are equipped with the Goodrich DB-110 reconnaissance pod.
+The F-16 fighters for Oman are equipped with BAE Systems advanced airborne reconnaissance system, while those for Poland and Morocco are equipped with the Goodrich DB-110 reconnaissance pod.

 F-16 Fighting Falcon countermeasures